 POLICY

-The Covered Entity acknowledges the potential vulnerabilities associated with storing EPHI, transmitting EPHI locally, transmitting EPHI outside of the Covered Entity, and transmitting EPHI to the Covered Entity components that are not health care component parts.
+The Covered Entity acknowledges the potential vulnerabilities associated with storing ePHI, transmitting ePHI locally, transmitting ePHI outside of the Covered Entity, and transmitting ePHI to the Covered Entity components that are not health care component parts.
 The Covered Enmity will identify and assess the system’s vulnerabilities and any threats to the confidentiality, integrity, and availability of the ePHI on a periodic basis.

 PURPOSE

-The purpose of this policy is to establish guidelines for the periodic and accurate assessment of potential risks and vulnerabilities to the confidentiality, integrity, and availability of the EPHI Covered Entity maintains.
+The purpose of this policy is to establish guidelines for the periodic and accurate assessment of potential risks and vulnerabilities to the confidentiality, integrity, and availability of the ePHI Covered Entity maintains.

 REFERENCES/CROSS REFERENCES